 Strictly Come Dancing is in crisis – its days of being the nicest show on TV are over

-As two dancers face allegations about their behaviour during rehearsals, ‘Strictly’ bosses are facing a PR nightmare.
+As at least two dancers face allegations about their behaviour during rehearsals, ‘Strictly’ bosses are facing a PR nightmare.
 Can the show restore its reputation in time for its 20th-anniversary celebrations, asks Katie Rosseinsky?

 Support truly